 5. Lewis N. Clark RFID Blocking Neck Wallet

-Blocking properties make it ideal to protect you against e-pick pocketing and identity theft.
+Its RFID blocking properties make it ideal to protect you against e-pick pocketing and identity theft.
 Being slim in appearance, the Lewis N. Clark Wallet can be worn under your clothes without looking bulky.

 The special TravelDry material will prevent body odors, moisture, mildew from penetrating and shrinking your documents.
 The rip-stop nylon exterior and zippers that repair itself, makes it a durable, low-profiled and super lightweight wallet.